brhr-iwao/pixxy/README.md

 3. You can paste the coordinate on your favorite application (spreadsheet, editor and so on) and use it !

 ### Photo-anthropometry
-#### About the Excel spreadsheet file "face_measurement.xls".
+#### About the Excel spreadsheet file "[face_measurement.xls](https://github.com/brhr-iwao/pixxy/blob/master/anthropometry%20examples/face_measurement.xls)".
 1. The Excel file consists of the three sheets, "landmarks", "dimensions" and "indices".
-It can be opened on Microsoft Excel, Kingsoft Spreadsheet etc.
+It can be opened on Microsoft Excel, LibreOffice Calc Spreadsheet etc.
-2. Open a face photograph on pixxy.
+2. Open a face photograph on pixXY.
 3. Copy pixel coordinate values of an anthropological landmark to clipboard and paste it on the appropriate fields on the "landmarks" sheet.
 4. If you repeated the above 3rd procedure for adequate anthropological landmarks, anthropological indices are automatically calculated on the "indices" sheet.
 5. If you complete until the above 4th procedure, some anthropological classification are done.